Classifind Cut 61: 1948 Oldsmobile Dynamic 66 Street Rod – SOLD!

 Since starting this website, we’ve grown to love the lines of General Motor’s late forties fastback styling.
 Harley Earl’s influence on making these cars look like they are at speed when standing still is something to appreciate.
 Updating this classic design with a modern power train and comfort and convenience items provides the best of both old and new.
-That’s what the builder and seller of this 1948 Oldsmobile Dynamic 66 Fastback listed earlier this week here on Craigslist in Mentor, Ohio created.
+That’s what the builder and seller of this 1948 Oldsmobile Dynamic 66 Fastback first listed on Craigslist in September 2020 in Mentor, Ohio created.
 Based on the pictures provided, this appears to be a nice driver-quality build with a lot offered for $25,000.
-If, after reading the private seller’s detailed description below, you are serious about buying this street rod, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his Oldsmobile featured here on GuysWithRides.com.
-Good luck with the purchase!

 Here’s the seller’s description: